aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 2. Know what AI systems can and can't do well.
 3. Decide how to divide the work between you and AI.

-There are three types of delegation:
+There are three types of delegation and what questions you need to ask to use them effectively:

-- Problem Awareness: Understanding your goals and the work involved to achieve it
+- **Problem Awareness**: Understanding your goals and the work involved to achieve it
+	- What does success look like?
+What's the thinking and type of work needed to get there?
+	- How can I rely on my domain expertise to delegate to the AI effectively?
-- Platform Awareness: Knowing what different AI systems can do
+- **Platform Awareness**: Knowing what different AI systems can do, their capabilities and limitations.
+	- What's the best AI system for this specific task?
+	- Which systems prioritize speed, accuracy, and creativity?
-- Task Delegation: Strategically dividing work between you and AI
+- **Task Delegation**: Strategically dividing work between you and AI

-Before taking apart in delegation, ask yourself these core questions:

-1. What is my expertise and domain knowledge
+	- What could be usefully automated?
+	- Where would augmentation create more value than working separately?
+	- What should be done by a human alone?
+	- What can an agent do on your behalf?

 #### Description

 A good description describes the following: